 Mrs. Moore is survived by three daughters: Kathleen A. Moore of Moscow, ID, Roberta Moore-Gorsuch of Billings, MT, and Alice M. Moore-Berry of North East, MD: one son, Frank J. Moore of Cherry Hill, NJ; one brother, William Ogden of Annapolis, MD; 9 grandchildren and 4 great-grandchildren.
 She was preceded in death by her sister, Ann Beinert.

 Mrs. Moore was privately laid to rest next to her husband in the Denton Cemetery in Denton, MD.
-A memorial service will be held at Heron Point in Chestertown at a day and time to be announced.
+A memorial service will be held at the Heron Point Wesley Hall in Chestertown at 11 AM on Tuesday, October 30th.
 If friends wish to send memorial contributions in Mrs. Moore’s memory the family suggests sending them to Haddonfield Presbyterian Church Handbell Foundation, 20 Kings Highway E., Haddonfield, NJ 08033.